ckarcz/CrazyflieDotNet/README.md

 CrazyflieDotNet
 ==============================
 Dot.NET libraries written in C# for Crazyflie Quadcopters and Crazyradios.

-(version 1.0, 2.0 untested, possibly not supported)
+(these libraries are for version 1.0 of the quadcopters, 2.0 untested, possibly supported/not supported)

 About The CrazyFlie:
 ==============================